bluebird75/whoiam/README.md

 ### My Software

 I have written the below free softwares:
+* [MultiGit](https://github.com/idemia/multigit): A graphical interface for managing multiple nested git repositories.
+Developed as part of my work at IDEMIA and open sourced by IDEMIA.
 * [LuaUnit](https://github.com/bluebird75/luaunit): A unit-testing framework for the Lua language with more than 400k downloads.
 * [Klotski](http://www.freehackers.org/Klotski): a mind-teaser game
 * [Indent Finder](http://www.freehackers.org/Indent_Finder): analyse source code indentation to set your editor automatically